mitmproxy/mitmproxy/docs/features/serverreplay.rst

 requests with responses from the replay file.
 This works in most circumstances, and makes it possible to replay server responses in situations where request headers would naturally vary, e.g. using a different user agent.
-The :option:`--rheader headername` command-line option allows you to override this behaviour by specifying individual headers that should be included in matching.
+The ``--rheader headername`` command-line option allows you to override this behaviour by specifying individual headers that should be included in matching.